LIMUNIMI/musescorePlugins/README.md

 ## Repo content

+`ExportToIEEE1599_MuseScore2_v1_1.qml` is a plugin that converts score symbols edited through MuseScore 2.x into IEEE 1599 format.

-`ExportToIEEE1599.qml` is a plugin that converts score symbols edited through MuseScore into IEEE 1599 format.
+`ExportToIEEE1599_MuseScore3_v1.qml` is a plugin that converts score symbols edited through MuseScore 3.x into IEEE 1599 format.

 `README.md` is this file.

 ## How to use plugins

-After installing MuseScore 2.0.1 or higher, plugins must be placed under `plugins` subdiectory, and enabled through the Plugin Manager, as explained in <https://musescore.org/en/handbook-advanced-topics/plugins>.
+After installing MuseScore 2.x or 3.x, plugins must be placed under `plugins` subdiectory, and enabled through the Plugin Manager, as explained in <https://musescore.org/en/handbook-advanced-topics/plugins>.

 ## License